-13. Abuse of Trust: 'Carin g for young people and the vulnerable? - Guidance for preventing abuse of trust.'
-As a Church we undertake to follow the principles found within the Abuse of Trust guidance issued by the Home Office.
-It will therefore be unacceptable for those in a position of trust to engage in any behaviour, which might allow a sexual relationship to develop for as long as the relationship of trust continues.
-14. Boundaries The areas that need to be considered include the following: 14.1 T ne level of personal care, e.g., toileting, must be appropriate and related to the age of the child whils also accepting that some children have special needs.
-14.2 G uidance on touch - e.g., physical contact between adults and children - can be quite healthy and acceptable in public places; but discouraged in circumstances where an adult/child is on their own [SEE APPENDIX 2 TAKING CARE OF TOUCHING PAGE 14.]
-14.3 W orkers should treat all children/young people with dignity and respect in attitude, language used and actions.
-14.4 R espect the privacy of children; avoid questionable activity, e.g., rough/sexually provocative games and comments.
-14.5 If you invite a child to your home, ensure this is with the knowledge of the team/leadership and that a parent is aware.
-(This will not necessarily mean that a child will be safe.)
-14.6 E nsure that arrangements for transporting children are with the knowledge of the team/leadership and have parental approval.
-In some circumstances it may be unwise to carry a particular child on thei own.
-14.7 C onsider carefully, arrangements for residential holidays and whether adults should share sleeping accommodation with children.
+- 8.21 The level of personal care, e.g., toileting, must be appropriate and related to the age of the child whilst also accepting that some children have special needs. - 8.22 Guidance on touch e.g., physical contact between adults and children can be quite healthy and acceptable in public places; but discouraged in circumstances where an adult/child is on their own.
+[SEE APPENDIX 2 TAKING CARE OF TOUCHING PAGE 14.] - 8.23 Workers should treat all children/young people with dignity and respect in attitude, language used and actions. - 8.24 Respect the privacy of children; avoid questionable activity, e.g., rough/sexually provocative games and comments. - 8.25 If you invite a child to your home, ensure this is with the knowledge of the team/leadership and that a parent is aware.
+(This will not necessarily mean that a child will be safe.) - 8.26 Ensure that arrangements for transporting children are with the knowledge of the team/leadership and have parental approval.
+In some circumstances it may be unwise to carry a particular child on their own. - 8.27 Consider carefully, arrangements for residential holidays and whether adults should share sleeping accommodation with children.
 This might be an unwise practice generally, but appropriate, say, with young children or in a large dormitory situation, or on an activity such as youth hosteling where it is the custom.
-[SEE APPENDIX 3 ISSUES RELATING TO CAMPS AND OTHER RESIDENTIAL ACTIVITIES PAGE 15]